mseminatore/firth/README.md

 ### Words

-`Words` are just a different name for functions.
+`Words` are just another name for functions.
 It is very easy to create new `Words` in **Firth**.
 To do so looks like this:

 ```Forth